XMegaForArduino/arduino/README.md

 arduino
 =======

+(The XMegaForArduino project would not be possible without the <a href="https://www.arduino.cc/en/Main/Contribute">Arduino</a> IDE)

 This repository contains the files and other additions for the 'hardware/arduino' sub-directory in the arduino development environment that are necessary for supporting specific ATXmega CPU's.